bartcui/TravelMate-React/README.md

 - Reviewing and debugging cross-screen data passing.
 - Writing documentation and preparing the final presentation.

-#### **Development Phases (Conceptually)**

-1. **Project Setup**

-   - Initialize Expo app with TypeScript.
-   - Configure project structure and routing layout.
-   - Set up Context and reducer for managing trips.

-2. **Core Functionality**

-   - Build screens (Home, Add Trip, Details, Schedule).
-   - Implement CRUD logic for trips.
-   - Persist state using Async Storage.

-3. **Backend and Auth**

-   - Connect to Supabase or Firebase backend.
-   - Implement Google login with Expo AuthSession.
-   - Sync trips with backend for logged-in users.

-4. **Advanced Integrations**

-   - Add notifications for upcoming trips.
-   - Integrate camera for adding photos.
-   - Use location API to show trips on map.

-5. **Testing and Deployment**

-   - Test on both iOS and Android devices.
-   - Fix UI and navigation bugs.
-   - Build and deploy using Expo EAS.
-   - Prepare presentation and documentation.

----

 #### **Setup the testing env**